 Musk said that ongoing delays were due to “the need for more testing.”
 But analysts drew their attention towards how Tesla dramatically changed their solar sales strategy in the years succeeding their merger with SolarCity.
 Musk invested $500 million of Tesla’s stocks into solar.
 But in 2018, Musk closed about a dozen SolarCity residential solar businesses, cut 9% of his workforce, dropped the door-to-door sales channel, and terminated partnerships with big-name retail companies like Home Depot.
 Tesla’s residential solar program continued to decline, dropping 38% in residential installations.

 The company hoped to increase solar sales by cross-selling Tesla vehicles with residential solar and battery products.
 In April, Tesla was working on “version three” of the prototype, but hasn’t yet released a practical product for New England property owners.
 Now, Tesla is focusing on getting sales online or in Tesla galleries, showcases, and information centers.
 For people who do not need a new roof and want to install solar, traditional solar systems are definitely more accessible and come with a quicker return on investment than current solar tile technology.

-The delay could have also stemmed from some of the largest rooftop solar installers in the United States, such as Vivint Solar, who often give the solar industry a sour taste.
+The delay could have also stemmed from some of the largest rooftop solar installers in the United States who often give the solar industry a sour taste.
 Across the Boston area homeowners are becoming increasingly frustrated with failing Vivint solar systems and gruesome customer service.
 Local customer reviews reported them as “terrible,” “bogus,” and that Vivint even “makes the cable companies look great.”